 Whatever the case may be, I want to provide you with some key information that could help you manage working with a chronic illness.

-Here’s a list of seven things anyone working with a chronic illness in the US should know.
-If you’re looking more in depth information about the disability benefits and accommodations described, feel free to check out my post on A Guide to Disability Accommodations and Benefits at Work.
+Here’s a list of eight things anyone working with a chronic illness in the US should know.
+If you’re looking for more in-depth information about the disability benefits and accommodations described, feel free to check out my post on The Ultimate Guide to Disability Accommodations and Benefits at Work.

 1. What Family Medical Leave Act (FMLA) is.